World Stroke Congress

-This webinar series has been created to allow trainees working in stroke recovery research the opportunity to present to other trainees in an informal online presentation series.
+This webinar series enables trainees working in stroke recovery research the opportunity to present to other trainees in an informal online presentation series.
 All trainees are invited to attend the webinars.
-We have a full list of speakers scheduled for the year!
+There is a full list of speakers scheduled for the year.

-To view the complete schedule, please click 2017 Trainee Webinar Schedule.
-Make sure to add upcoming dates to your calendars!
+To view the complete schedule, please click Trainee Webinar Schedule.
+Make sure to add upcoming dates to your calendars.

 - Each webinar will be approximately 30 minutes in length (15 minute presentations and 15 minutes for Questions & Answers).

-With conference season approaching we would like to take an active role in facilitating formal and perhaps less formal get-togethers for NTA trainees who may be attending the same conference.
-If you plan on attending any conferences this fall (such as Canadian Stroke Congress, Society for Neuroscience (SfN), etc.), please send us a quick email (email@example.com) with the name and date of the conference.
-Depending on the number of trainees that will attend each conference we will organize a small social event or get-together .
-Even if only a couple trainees attend a given conference, we would still like to provide you with the opportunity to meet face-to-face as strengthening connections among stroke trainees across the country is an integral part of our mandate.
+CPSR would like to take an active role in facilitating get-togethers for NTA trainees who may be attending the same conference.
+Send us a quick email (firstname.lastname@example.org) with the name and date of the conference you are attending.
+Depending on the number of trainees present, CPSR will organize a small social event or get-together.